david-fong/gemel/doc/design/architecture/readme.md

 # Architecture

 Note: The project currently uses a monorepo.
 It may be split into separate repos in the future once the design has stabilized.
 Or perhaps [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) can be used to provide a convenience monorepo to simplify getting contributors up and running.
+Note: [this](https://github.com/google/mono_repo.dart) may be useful.

 ## Requirements